grid-x/example-webhook-receiver/README.md

 `Webhook Receivers` are used to get notifications about state changes in gridX/XENON within your app.
 A webhook receiver is a publicly accessible endpoint on a server that is called by gridX when domain events, e.g., when an appliance goes online, occur.
 By implementing a webhook receiver, you can react on these events within your custom application.
 This allows for push based delivery of events as opposed to your app having to pull gridX's API constantly.

+Currently, the following event types being emitted:

+* `appliance/create`: Appliance was created
+* `appliance/offline`: Appliance went offline
+* `appliance/online`: Appliance went online
+* `inverter/status`: Inverter status has changed
+* `gateway/create`: Gateway was created
+* `gateway/offline`: Gateway went offline
+* `gateway/online`: Gateway went online
+* `ev/plugged`: Vehicle was plugged into the charging station, charging state changed
+* `commissioning/done`: Commissioning of a gateway was completed

 If you want to learn more, [GitHub has a nice intro about webhooks](https://docs.github.com/en/webhooks/about-webhooks).